NRWA Publications: Online and For Sale

 Price: $10 (Plus $1.50 shipping and handling if mailed)

-You can also purchase the Canoe and Kayak Guide at Nashoba Paddler in West Groton, but it is currently out of stock there as well.
+You can normally purchase the Canoe and Kayak Guide at Nashoba Paddler in West Groton, but it is currently out of stock there as well.

 Written in Water: Messages of Hope for Earth's Most Precious Resource